oduwsdl/FollowerCountHistory/README.md

 ### Docker

-We have published a docker image at [oduwsdl/fch](https://hub.docker.com/r/oduwsdl/fch), which can be used to run this tool as following:
+We have published a docker image at [oduwsdl/fch](https://hub.docker.com/r/oduwsdl/fch) with 2.0 tag, which can be used to run this tool as following:

 ```
 $  docker container run --rm -it   -v <Output Directory>:/app  -u $(id -u):$(id -g)  oduwsdl/fch:2.0 [options] <Twitter Handle>